RiverX15/self-driving-carla/README.md

 *This code is test on Window10, with 4GB GPU Nvidia GTX-1050 and Ubuntu 22.04, with 4GB GPU Nvidia GTX-1060!!!

+*Note by [@RiverX15](<https://github.com/RiverX15>): This code has been tested on Windows 11 with Intel i7 11th Gen and no dedicated GPU, and it works out of the box (after installing the required dependencies via `pip`).

 ### System requirements:

 - x64 system